 - Improved coordination and referral for other community resources and supports

-In FY2015, states served approximately 145,500 parents and children in 825 counties in all 50 states, DC, and five territories.
-Nearly 47% of those were new enrollees.
+In FY2016, states served approximately 160,000 parents and children in 893 counties in all 50 states, DC, and five territories.
+Nearly 43% of those were new enrollees.

-The number of children and parents served by the Federal Home Visiting program has quadrupled since 2012, and the number of home visits provided has increased five-fold, with more than 2.3 million home visits provided over the past four years.
+The number of children and parents served by the Maternal, Infant, and Early Childhood Home Visiting program has increased nearly five-fold since 2012, and the number of home visits provided has increased more than five-fold, with more than 3.3 million home visits provided over the past five years.

 Home Visiting Infographic